Karine Tyler Peeples -- Blackville

-BLACKVILLE -- Mrs. Karine Tyler Peeples, 70, of Blackville, passed away Sunday, June 7, 2020, at Aiken Regional Medical Center, Aiken.
+BLACKVILLE -- Mrs. Karine Tyler Peeples, 70, of Blackville, passed away Sunday, June 7, 2020, at the Aiken Regional Medical Center in Aiken.

 Friends may visit at the residence and at 478 Tyler Road, Neeses.